sgorgun/integers/convert-numbers.md

 ![No Watch Menu Item](images/convert-to-hex-3-no-watch-menu.png)

-Start the debugging of the unit test first.
+Toggle a breakpoint and start the debugging of an unit test first.

 5. Add _result_ variable to the watch list.